mangoyogt/mangoyogt.github.io/README.md

 # mangoyogt.github.io

-It is a project for learning how to build a websited hosted on GitHub.
+It is a project for learning how to build a website hosted on GitHub.

 Credits: